Rooftop Solar Photo

 Whether you're in need of a one-time renewable energy credit (REC) purchase for a special event or a long-term REC purchase plan, our Green Up program provides affordable local and regional RECs to help your business achieve its sustainability goals.

-Green Up is a voluntary renewable energy program that allows you to purchase RECs to support Pacific Northwest wind, solar, or other renewable energy projects, including rooftop solar projects hosted by local not-for-profits and public organizations like affordable housing, schools, and parks.
+Green Up is a voluntary renewable energy program that allows you to support wind, solar and other renewable energy projects generating carbon-free energy in our region.
+When you enroll in Green Up, we purchase regional renewable energy credits (RECs) on your behalf and fund local rooftop solar projects hosted by not-for-profits and public organizations like affordable housing, schools, and parks.

 Three Ways to Participate